bustoutsolutions/siesta/Docs/state.md

                              // nil if no data is available.
 You can also configure
                              // custom data types using ResponseTransformer.

-resource.textContent         // Convenience accessors return an empty string/dict/array
+resource.text                // Convenience accessors return an empty string/dict/array
-resource.dictContent         // if data is either unavailable or not of the expected resource.arrayContent        // type.
+resource.json                // if data is either (1) not present or (2) not of the resource.jsonArray           // expected type.
 This reduces futzing with optionals.
 ```

 A resource knows whether it is currently loading, which lets you show/hide a spinner or progress bar: